how to deal with haters in life

 Avoiding haters serves the same purpose as ignoring them, and that is to deny them the gratification of watching you get emotional.

-It’s an effective trick, but at times, it’s simply impossible to avoid them like at work, to give an example.
-Still, if cutting them out of your life isn’t a possibility, then avoiding them as much as possible so that they don’t interfere with your life too much is your best bet.
+It’s an effective trick, but at times, it’s simply impossible to avoid them at certain places such as at work, just to give an example.
+Still, if eliminating them isn’t a possibility, then evading them as much as possible so that they don’t interfere with your life too much is your best bet.

 4. Change your environment

-If you’re forced to work together with them at your work, when playing sports, or because they reside in your circle of friends, then changing your environment might be the only solution to get rid of them for good.
+If you’re forced to cooperate with them at your work, when playing sports, or because they reside in your circle of friends, then changing your environment might be the only solution to get rid of them for good.

 Nevertheless, this isn’t something that should be taken lightly, seeing as it’s a big decision.
-You may end up losing not only the skeptics but also good friends if they’re in that social circle too.
+You may end up losing not only the skeptics but also good friends if they’re in that social circle as well.

-That’s why you should analyze what the best possible solution is for you since there’s not a one-size-fits-all solution.
+That’s why you should investigate what the best possible solution is for you since there’s not a one-size-fits-all solution.

 How to respond to haters?